rbustos567/waveshare-eink-pi-zero-photo-frame/README.md

    * Set your hostname, username, and password.
    * Configure your **Wi-Fi credentials** (SSID and Password) and country code so the board connects automatically upon booting.
 6. Write the image to the MicroSD card and insert it into the Raspberry Pi Zero W.
+7. Keep in mind that the first you boot it will take several minutes to see the device in your network and ssh into it.
+Be very patient.

 ---